The Mad Doctor

 him love.
 His case seemed almost hopeless, but recently his hate and

 bitterness has dissolved.
-Sebastian is of course describing himself; he
+Linda doesn't know it, but Sebastian is describing himself; he

 has really fallen in love with Linda, and does not wish to kill her, but